-9.7 Testing of epoxy
+10.7 Testing of epoxy

-9.7.1 Equipment
+10.7.1 Equipment

-The equipment required for epoxy testing on site is as follows:
+The equipment required for epoxy testing on the Site is as follows and is to be provided by the Contractor:

-- a) Provided by Contractor:

 - i. test frame

 - ii.
-25 tonne hydraulic jack, and
+25 tonne hydraulic jack

-- iii. pump, gauge, hose.
+- iii. pump, gauge, hose

-- b) Provided by Administrator:

-- i. base piece of epoxy test piece
+- iv. base piece of epoxy test piece

-- ii. circular ring with dial gauge
+- v. circular ring with dial gauge

-- iii. top swivel section (2 plates separated by roller bearing to ensure axial load), and
+- vi. top swivel section (two plates separated by roller bearing to ensure axial load), and

-- iv. load cell and readout unit.
+- vii. load cell and readout unit.